aturley/strange-loop-2019-pony-unsession/PITCHME.md

-# Riding the Range with Pony
+*Getting in the Saddle with the Pony Programming Language*

 Andrew Turley

 twitter: @casio_juarez

-github: aturley

 ---